engr101staff/engr101matlab/_sources/statistics_and_simulation/content/sampling.in.rst

   :feedback_a: Try Again!
 Remember that the order of the arguments to randi is: imax, number of rows, number of columns
   :feedback_b: Try Again!
 Remember that the order of the arguments to randi is: imax, number of rows, number of columns
   :feedback_c: Almost!
 This statement does create a 3x6 matrix with pseudo random values.
 Take a look at the value of element x(2,1), though.
   :feedback_d: Correct!
-This vector has pseudo random values between 1 and 5, so imax = 5.
-There is 1 row and 6 columns.
+This matrix has pseudo random values between 1 and 5, so imax must be at least 5.
+There are 3 rows and 6 columns.

   .. raw:: html